SaarAvr/The-Pigeonator/README.md

-Disclaimer: most of the code for this project so far comes from a great youtube by Edje Electronics: https://www.youtube.com/watch?v=XZ7FYAMCc4M.
-I followed his instruction on how to train the neural networks, and used pigeon databases I found online plus images I took myself
+Disclaimer: most of the code for this project so far comes from a great youtube guide by Edje Electronics: https://www.youtube.com/watch?v=XZ7FYAMCc4M.
+I followed his instructions on how to train the neural networks, and used pigeon databases I found online plus images I took myself.